 She said that triggered an indefinite hold on text messages, documents and notes relating to the grand jury and the decision by previous prosecutors to redact transcripts from the proceedings.

-MacArthur said the hold applies to all of the former prosecutors on the “Broadview Six” case as well as three top leaders in Boutros’ office.
+MacArthur said the hold applies to all former prosecutors on the “Broadview Six” case as well as three top leaders in Boutros’ office.

 However, when defense attorneys sought an order from Perry that would have gone further — covering agents in the case — she told them she had questions about their ability to participate in the case going forward.